JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ![Dropping the CHOWN capability blocks chown even for root](./img/16-cap-drop-chown-blocks-chown.png)

-As a result, even the root user, cannot make arbitrary changes to UIDs anymore.
+As a result, even the root user cannot make arbitrary changes to UIDs anymore.

 ### 2.6. no-new-privileges